christine-gk416/horror-house-reviews/static/docs/Testing.md

 - I've tested that only a .png or .jpg can be added to the image field on a form.
 - I've tested that an error message or warning appears if a user makes an invalid form input.
 - I've tested login/sign up forms to confirm that only a session user with an account can access the Profile and Add Review pages.
-- I've tested that only superusers can acceess the Featured tab on the profile page to add, edit, and delete these reviews.
+- I've tested that only superusers can access the Featured tab on the profile page to add, edit, and delete these reviews.
 - I've added warning modals that I've tested and confirmed work as expected to Cancel and Delete buttons.
 This is so a user can't accidentally delete their review.

  ## Minor issues